martin-eden/Lua-RgbStripeConsole/Readme.md

 Lua is used in two roles here.

-First is [file sender](SendData.lua).
-It opens Arduino as file `/dev/ttyUSB0`.
-It opens text file [Data.Stripe](Data.Stripe).
+* File sender

-It sends lines from text file to Arduino.
+  Sends `Data.Stripe` to Arduino.

-Second is file generator.
-Generally it's Lua program that generates `Data.Stripe` text file.
+* Data generator

+  That's what example code uses.
+Creates `Data.Stripe` file.

+## Files

-One implementation is basic test ([MakeTest.lua](MakeTest.lua)).
+* [MakeTest.lua](MakeTest.lua) is a basic test.

+  It creates data file.

-Other is "Plasm" gradient generation ([MakePlasm.lua](MakePlasm.lua)).
+* [MakePlasm.lua](MakePlasm.lua) is a "Plasm" gradient generator.

   I've figured out this algorithm like twenty years ago and implemented 2D versions in Delphi and QBASIC.

+  It creates data file.

+  Data file is recompiled to reduce transfer time.
+It's cool but not necessary step.

+* [SendData.lua](SendData.lua) is a file sender.

+  Sends data file.

+  It opens Arduino as device at `/dev/ttyUSB0`.
+Opens file [`Data.Stripe`](Data.Stripe).
+And sends it line-by-line.

 ### 1D Plasm